nodebotanist/austinjs-july-2019/slides/presentation.md

 ---

-## Augmenting JS at its not-so-strong points
+# Augmenting JS at its not-so-strong points

-`0.1 + 0.2 === 0.3 //false`
+Who wants to write a banking app in JS?

-If you're running *anything that relies on mathematical numerical accuracy* that meant, until now, another AJAX call to have another language do alllllllll the math. *With WebAssembly*, we can do this in the browser, with, say, Rust.
+If you're running *anything that relies on mathematical numerical accuracy or speed* that meant, until now, another AJAX call to have another language do alllllllll the math. *With WebAssembly*, we can do this in the browser, with, say, Rust.

 ---

-## Other JS not-so-strong points
+# Other JS not-so-strong points

 * Type coercion side-effects: `"" == 0 //true`
 * API Overloads: